Rick's Free Auto Repair Advice

 Universal catalytic converter

 You purchase a universal catalytic converter based on inlet and outlet pipe size.
-In other words, these don’t directly bolt on to existing flanges.
+In other words, these don’t directly bolt onto existing flanges.
 They’re far less costly than direct fit converters but require welding to fit into place.

 Dealers will only install OEM converters.
 Their labor rates are high and the part prices are the highest.
 However, some vehicles don’t work properly with aftermarket catalytic converters.
-Hondas, for example commonly set a P0430 or P0420 trouble code when an aftermarket converter is installed.
+Hondas, for example, commonly set a P0430 or P0420 trouble code when an aftermarket converter is installed.
 So, you’d want an OEM converter for those vehicles.
 But that doesn’t mean it has to be installed by the dealer.

-An independently owned muffler shop is the cheapest option to get a replacement catalytic converter.
+An independently owned muffler shop will be the cheapest option to get a replacement catalytic converter.
 First, they do this kind of work all day long, as opposed to mechanical shop that may install a catalytic converter once a month.
 Second, they have replacement flanges and pipes on hand to fix any missing or rusted parts.
 That’s a huge advantage if your catalytic converter has been stolen and the thieves cut off a flange in the process.

-Why an independently owned muffler shop as opposed to a chain operated muffler shop?
+Why an independently owned muffler shop as opposed to a chain-operated muffler shop?

 Chain or franchised shops have incredibly high overhead due to the high cost of TV advertising and the franchise fees they must pay every month.
 In addition to the high overhead costs, they also have high sales quotas they must meet in order to maintain their franchise.
 So they have a huge incentive to replace a component, rather than repair it.